 Abhi Chacko, Head of Commercial and Innovation Gatwick Airport, pointed out that in the UK “there’s already a capacity problem testing in public and private labs”.
 He added, that for health passports to become viable, “the government or the airlines can introduce a rule in which you are either tested 24 hours before travel, or have immunity valid for six months or one year”.
 That “information needs to be passed on to the airline and airport before they allow passengers to go through”.

 Airport Social Distancing and Disinfecting

-He said: “It’s a bit impractical to have social distancing in the airport environment, so my preference is to see people wearing masks, so they protect themselves as well as others”.
+He said: “It’s a bit impractical to have social distancing in the airport environment, so my preference is to see people wearing masks, to protect themselves and others”.
 Technology could “reduce queues and bring an orderly process”.
-Gatwick Airport came up with a boarding concept called “Bingo Boarding”.
+Gatwick Airport came up with “Bingo Boarding”.
 With this concept, boarding sequences are displayed by seat assignment, and passengers walk to the jet bridge at the time shown.